BigAnteater/KVM-GPU-Passthrough/README.md

 AMD bios util: https://andrealmeid.com/post/2020-05-01-vbios2/ <br/>
 Nvidia bios util: https://www.techpowerup.com/gpuz/

 ### Also thank you for choosing my guide! it took a lot of time to complete the scripts and readme.
-Multiple hairs were torn out in the making.
+Multiple hairs were torn out in the making; enjoy some [BB](https://www.youtube.com/watch?v=FLlDt_4EGX4)